finopsfoundation/framework/members/vendor-certification.md

 - If you are teaching instructor-led courses that also map to the FinOps Certified Practitioner exam, all instructors must pass the FinOps Certified Practitioner train-the-trainer program before teaching the course.

-## FinOps Certified Practitioner Certifications Required
+## FinOps Practitioner Certifications Requirements

 | Company Size | Certs Required |
 |---|---|